Heights PlatformStarts at $99 for Lifetime

 Heights platform's pricing is slightly cheaper than Teachable.
 The main pros are white labeling options, projects after completion of the course with discussion and visual outline builder.

 Also, unlike Teachable there is no transaction fee in the basic plan, whereas Teachable basic plan charges a fee of 5%.
 This makes a huge difference for starters who would want to earn the maximum out of their courses.

 One major con, when compared to Teachable, would be the absence of integrated email marketing features.

-Podia has a real advantage of being an all in one solution with integrated email marketing and membership sites.
+Podia has the real advantage of being an all-in-one solution with integrated email marketing and membership sites.